txidstick/Swift-Luna-Ui/README.md

 ## 📜 License

 Free to use for personal and commercial projects.
-Please credit txid if you use this library.
+Please credit KM if you use this library.

 ---